 Budget and Justification: Provide a brief outline and justification of the budget for the entire proposed period of support, including salaries and benefits, supplies, equipment, other expenses, and indirect costs.
 Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
+CPRIT funds will be distributed on a reimbursement basis.
+(See the Instructions for Applicants document for budget guidance.)
 Applications requesting more than \$300,000 (total costs) will be administratively withdrawn from consideration.

-Biographical Sketches: The Program Director should provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications relevant to cancer prevention.
+Biographical Sketches: The PD should provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications relevant to cancer prevention.
 Up to two additional biographical sketches for key personnel may be provided.
-Each biographical sketch must not exceed 2 pages.
+Each biographical sketch must not exceed two (2) pages.

-Current and Pending Support: For all current and pending awards for education and outreach programs, provide the funding source, amount, duration, title, and a two-line summary of the goal/use of the funds; if relevant, also describe how the CPRIT funds will extend or complement other awards.
+Current and Pending Support: For all current and pending awards/grants for education and outreach programs, provide the funding source, amount, duration, title, and a two-line summary of the goal/use of the funds.
+Current and pending support may be reported for the PD and other key personnel on an individual basis or on an organizational level for the applicant.
+If relevant, also describe how the CPRIT funds will extend or complement other awards.
 Applicants are encouraged to demonstrate how other resources from State, Federal, nonprofit, and other sources will be leveraged.